Advanced Practice Consultant – Wound Ostomy & Continence

 - Make sure bowels are moved every day or every other day.

-- Empty the bladder every 2-4 hours as soon as the urge is felt; it shouldn’t be put off.
+- Empty the bladder every 2-4 hours or as soon as the urge is felt.
+Urination should not be put off.

 - Learn to do Kegel exercises.

 - Use disposable incontinence products that are made to hold urine.
-Sanitary pads are not designed for urine leakage and will not hold it.
-There are several brands of products, so ask for samples rather than buy a whole package.
+Sanitary pads are not designed for urine leakage and will not be useful.
+There are several brands of incontinence products.
+It is best to ask for samples rather than buy a whole package.
 The better products have material inside the pad that absorbs the urine and turns it into a gel.
-These bladder leakage products help prevent leakage and odour from urine.
+These products help prevent both leakage and odour.

-Below are links to the websites of some of the main brands of incontinence products in Canada.
-You will be able to see some of the products that are available and each site has some helpful resources too.
+Below are links to the websites of some popular brands of incontinence products in Canada.
+You will be able to see some of the products that are available and each site has some helpful resources as well.

 - Men can wear condom catheters if needed.
-These are applied in a similar way to a condom, but allow for a catheter bag to be attached for collecting urine drainage.
+These are applied in a similar way to a condom but allow for a catheter bag to be attached for collecting urine.

-There are several types and makes of condom catheters and so it is important to discuss the best options with a health care professional and to ensure a correct fit.
-The following are examples of some condom catheters that are available, the first link also has a video that demonstrates how that particular one is applied.
+There are several types and brands of condom catheters so it is important to discuss the options with a health care professional to ensure a correct fit.
+The following are examples of condom catheters that are available.

 - Reusable bladder leakage products including pads and pants can be purchased from a home health store.

 - A catheter is a last resort (unless it is an intermittent catheter used for urine retention).